d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-scratch.md

 tf.boolean_mask(y_hat, tf.one_hot(y, depth=y_hat.shape[-1]))
 ```

+:begin_tab:`pytorch, mxnet, tensorflow`
 Now we can (**implement the cross-entropy loss function**) by averaging over the logarithms of the selected probabilities.
+:end_tab:

+:begin_tab:`jax`
+Now we can (**implement the cross-entropy loss function**) by averaging over the logarithms of the selected probabilities.

+Note that to make use of `jax.jit` to speed up JAX implementation, and
+to make sure `loss` is a pure function, the `cross_entropy` function is re-defined
+inside the `loss` to avoid usage of any global variables or functions
+which may render the `loss` function impure.

+We'll refer you to the JAX documentation on `jax.jit` and pure functions [here](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#pure-functions).
+:end_tab:

 ```{.python .input}
 %%tab mxnet, pytorch, jax